United Society Partners in the Gospel

-United Society Partners in the Gospel (USPG) is a United Kingdom-based charitable organization (registered charity no. 234518).
+United Society Partners in the Gospel (USPG) is a United Kingdom-based charitable organisation (registered charity no. 234518).

-It was first incorporated under Royal Charter in 1701 as the Society for the Propagation of the Gospel in Foreign Parts (SPG) as a high church missionary organization of the Church of England and was active in the Thirteen Colonies of North America.
+It was first incorporated under Royal Charter in 1701 as the Society for the Propagation of the Gospel in Foreign Parts (SPG) as a high church missionary organisation of the Church of England and was active in the Thirteen Colonies of North America.
 The group was renamed in 1965 as the United Society for the Propagation of the Gospel (USPG) after incorporating the activities of the Universities' Mission to Central Africa (UMCA).
-In 1968 the Cambridge Mission to Delhi also joined the organization.
+In 1968 the Cambridge Mission to Delhi also joined the organisation.
 From November 2012 until 2016, the name was United Society or Us.
 In 2016, it was announced that the Society would return to the name USPG, this time standing for United Society Partners in the Gospel, from 25 August 2016.

 During its more than three hundred years of operations, the Society has supported more than 15,000 men and women in mission roles within the worldwide Anglican Communion.
 Working through local partner churches, the charity's current focus is the support of emergency relief, longer-term development, and Christian leadership training projects.
 The charity encourages parishes in United Kingdom and Ireland to participate in Christian mission work through fundraising, prayer, and by setting up links with its projects around the world.

 History

 Foundation and mission work in North America

 In 1700, Henry Compton, Bishop of London (1675–1713), requested the Revd Thomas Bray to report on the state of the Church of England in the American Colonies.
 Bray, after extended travels in the region, reported that the Anglican church in America had "little spiritual vitality" and was "in a poor organizational condition".
 Under Bray's initiative, the Society for the Propagation of the Gospel in Foreign Parts was authorised by convocation and incorporated by Royal Charter on 16 June 1701.
 King William III issued a charter establishing the SPG as "an organisation able to send priests and schoolteachers to America to help provide the Church's ministry to the colonists".
-The new society had two main aims: Christian ministry to British people overseas; and evangelization of the non-Christian races of the world.
+The new society had two main aims: Christian ministry to British people overseas; and evangelisation of the non-Christian races of the world.

 The society's first two missionaries, graduates of the University of Aberdeen, George Keith and Patrick Gordon, sailed from England for North America on 24 April 1702.
 By 1710 the Society's charter had expanded to include work among enslaved Africans in the West Indies and Native Americans in North America.
-The SPG funded clergy and schoolmasters, dispatched books, and supported catechists through annual fundraising sermons in London that publicized the work of the mission society.
-Queen Anne was a noted early supporter, contributing her own funds and authorizing in 1711 the first of many annual Royal Letters requiring local parishes in England to raise a "liberal contribution" for the Society's work overseas.
+The SPG funded clergy and schoolmasters, dispatched books, and supported catechists through annual fundraising sermons in London that publicised the work of the mission society.
+Queen Anne was a noted early supporter, contributing her own funds and authorising in 1711 the first of many annual Royal Letters requiring local parishes in England to raise a "liberal contribution" for the Society's work overseas.